BIDS/repro-case-studies/case-studies-2/rgilmore.md

 ---
-AuthorName: Andrea R. Seisler and Rick O. Gilmore
+author: Andrea R. Seisler and Rick O. Gilmore
 Affiliation: Penn State University
-WorkflowTitle: Developing R Code for the Processing and Analysis of Optic Flow Data
+title: Developing R Code for the Processing and Analysis of Optic Flow Data
+running: Optic Flow Data
 WorkflowDiagramURL:
 Discipline: Developmental Psychology/Cognitive Neuroscience
 Software: Databrary, GitHub, R
-DOI_URL:
 ---

 # Introduction

-1) Who are you and what is your research field?
-Include your name, affiliation, discipline, and the background or context of your overall research that is necessary specifically to introduce your specific case study.

 My name is Andrea Seisler and I am the lab manager for the Brain Development Laboratory run by Dr. Rick Gilmore at Penn State University.
 I have a background in biomedical engineering with a focus on imaging.
 In the last few years I have been assisting Dr. Gilmore with data collection, processing, analysis and publication of various behavioral and EEG based optic flow studies.

-2) Define what the term "reproducibility" means to you generally and/or in the particular context of your case study.

 Reproducibility means that the processing of a dataset can be carried out multiple times by many users using the same workflow/code and get the same results.
 It also means that as more data is collected a few commands can be run to update the results based on the increased number of data sets.